The Atheist Bible, CC-BY Fabian M. Suchanek

 The theory of moral frameworks in this book essentially says that humans can define any laws or moral codes that they want.
 But would such a world not be completely merciless and ungovernable?
 Wouldn’t it be horrible if there were no absolute moral rules?
 Is there nothing that prohibits us from establishing slavery, dictatorships, or suppression?

 What we consider the standard of law today was completely different just 100 years ago.
-For example, women were not allowed to open a bank account as recently as 1960.
-It follows that what we consider lawful today may be completely different in 100 years from now.
-Witness the growing acceptance of gay marriage, the creeping abolishment of the death penalty, or the increasing concern over the treatment of animals.
+For example, in the United States, women were not allowed to open a bank account as recently as 1974114.
+It follows that what we consider lawful today may be completely different in 100 years from now: Witness the growing acceptance of gay marriage, the creeping abolition of the death penalty, or the increasing concern over the treatment of animals.
 These are debatable topics nowadays, but in 100 years’ time, people will look back at some of our current laws in horror — much like we look back at the medieval laws with horror.

 I am no longer accepting the things I cannot change.